 Queer Counter-Community in Trumpet

-As this chapter has already noted, philosophers such as Nancy have noted how within the nation-state social relations are consistently ‘put to work’ and subordinated to the status of reproducing a single, national community.
+As this chapter has already noted, philosophers such as Nancy have argued how within the nation-state social relations are consistently ‘put to work’ and subordinated to the status of reproducing a single, national community.
 Modes of affinity that exceed or resist this are therefore often possible only in a context of relative secrecy.
 As Jackie Kay’s account of her parents’ concealing of their Communist politics demonstrates, communities which develop modes of solidarity or relationality which are incompatible with the state’s projection of legitimate community must often guard themselves from exposure in a hostile or even dangerous sociality.
 Daniel Loick theorizes such communities through the paradigm of the ‘counter-community’, taking queer, migrant and feminist social movements as exemplary of this trend.
 Counter-communities are composed of ‘subjugated’ populations which exists at a necessary ‘distance[e] from dominant social structure’ such as in ‘oppositional subcultures and scenes, political movements and parties’ or as alternative modes of ‘kinship’ (23).
 Despite their marginal status and fragility as communities, Loick draws on the work of queer theorists Michael Warner and Lauren Berlant to demonstrate how such communities are able to imaginatively recreate social bonds beyond was Nancy calls their ‘operative’ function which subordinates them to the logic of the state (Nancy 1991).
 Counter-communities can also, for Loick, engage in a form of ‘world-making’ that works beyond ‘all forms of familial or national identity formation’ (Berlant and Warner 1998: 558; Loick: 19).
 This process of world-making is marked by ‘an irreducible openness and a becoming’, inventing alternative modes of sociality beyond the exclusions and normativity of the nation-state (Loick: 19).
 Crucially, such inventive forms of community are ‘neither compensatory nor deficient, but antagonistic and thus transcendent’ in relation to the dominant mode of national community.
 They do not ask for ‘integration to the existing order but its abolition’ (Loick: 4).

 Although this chapter has thus drawn on Kay’s poetry to unearth tendencies in her work which are critical of the restrictions of a nationalist, state multiculturalism, it is her novels, most notably Trumpet, which offer her most incisive reimagining of community.
 Fiction is well suited to the process of radical world-making, offering a generative space where marginal forms of community can be explored and new modes of affinity can be captured.
 Trumpet is a fictional rewriting of the life of jazz trumpeter Billy Tipton, who, upon his death, was revealed to have been born a woman.
 Likewise, this is the situation for the protagonist of Kay’s novel Joss Moody, who is reimagined as a black man living in Scotland, with the narrative told from the perspective of his ex-wife, son, mother, various officials (a registrar, doctor and funeral director), old friends and band members, as well as an unauthorized biographer and reporter named Sophie Stones.
 The novel navigates a social landscape where trans identities are not only unintelligible to many, but provoke hostility, prejudice and misrecognition from the institutions of the state, necessitating retreat and secrecy in relation to broader sociality.